 Q5: What is the Best Shower Cleaner for Soap Scum?

-A5: This has got to be Bucko Soap Scum & Grime cleaner.
+A5: This has got to be Rejuvenate Scrub Free Soap Scum Remover.

 Q6: How Frequently Should I Use Shower Cleaners?

 A6: Regular weekly cleaning is the most recommended, however, this also depends on the cleaner you have chosen.
 Some specify how long it should take between each cleaning.

 Q7: Is Vinegar effective in Cleaning Shower Rooms?